Aegina or Hydra: Which Greek Saronic Island Is Better to Visit?

 Can I visit other nearby islands from Hydra?

-Absolutely!
-Hydra is an excellent base for island hopping.
-You can take ferries from Hydra to explore other Saronic islands such as Poros, Spetses, and Aegina.
+Yes.
+You can travel from Hydra to other Saronic islands such as Poros, Spetses, and Aegina, depending on ferry schedules and routes.

 Leave a Reply